Veterans Affairs Medical Center Substance Abuse Services

 Veterans Affairs Medical Center Substance Abuse Services - Louisville, KY

 Veterans Affairs Medical Center Substance Abuse Services is a detox and addiction treatment facility located at 800 Zorn Avenue, Building 24 in the 40206 zip code of Louisville, KY.
-As a detox center, it offers benzodiazepines detox, opioid detox and cocaine detox.
-Veterans Affairs Medical Center Substance Abuse Services is run by the U. S. Department of Veterans Affairs.
+As a detox center, it offers benzodiazepines detox, cocaine detox and opioid detox.
+The treatment program at Veterans Affairs Medical Center Substance Abuse Services includes short term inpatient treatment, outpatient detoxification and long term inpatient treatment.
 Veterans Affairs Medical Center Substance Abuse Services offers treatment to veterans.
 It accepts men and women into their treatment and detox program.

 Are you or your loved one looking for detox or treatment?